5 things to consider when receiving a counter-offer

 2. Your worth:

-If it took a resignation letter to be paid what you believe you are worth and why were you not paid this before?
+If it took a resignation letter to be paid what you believe you are worth, then why were you not paid this before?
 Remember, on average it costs £30,000 to recruit and train a new employee.
 It is much more cost-effective for a business to offer you more money, than to recruit to backfill your position.

 3. Progression: